d33pster/pasta-man/README.md

 Upon [Search](#search), `Pasta-Man` allows to copy the password for the found match to user's clipboard (given, the user provides the master password), instead of revealing it because of bad management. `Pasta-Man` also allows to Remove that match search result.

 ### Themes
 User can now change Theme for the app from the Menu Bar.
 Default is `Arc`.
+Whatever theme the user chooses, It will be set as default and next time `Pasta-Man` will open, that theme will be loaded.

+Themes can be changed using the MenuBar -

 <img src="images/MenuBar.png">